vanling/docs/configuration/flows/triggers.md

 ![Another Flow](https://cdn.directus.io/docs/v9/configuration/flows/triggers/triggers-20220603A/another-flow-20220602A.webp)

-This Trigger executes a Flow via the [Trigger Flow](/configuration/flows/operations#another-flow) Operation, allowing you to chain Flows.
+This trigger executes a flow via the [Trigger Flow](/configuration/flows/operations#another-flow) operation, allowing you to chain flows.

 - **Response Body** — Returns Flow Object data back to the operation that triggered the flow.
 Choose to return:
   - **Data of last Operation** — Same as `$last`.